Advice, Tips, & FAQs

 ENG Courses

 If you are looking for summer classes, ENG courses are the ones I highly recommend for most people, which are: ENG 2001, ENG 2003, and ENG 3000.
 ENG courses tend to be annoying (assignments, participation, etc.) when you have other classes that require high attention and investment.
-So, might as well get them done in the summer when you have more time.
+So, taking an S1 course (May to June) in the summer might be more productive.

 Electives